syncfusion-content/maui-docs/MAUI/Maps/tile-layer.md

 ## Clear a cached tile images from application memory

-The `DeleteTilesFromCache` method used to clear the cached tile images from  application cache memory.
+The `DeleteTilesFromCache` method is used to clear the cached tile images from the application cache memory.

 {% tabs %}